solutionchallenge/ondaum-reference/README.md

 ## About the Association

-We (also known as "kkeunapul"; case-insensitive) are a **voluntary, non-profit association** of developers united by the goal of contributing to the public good.
+We (also known as "ondaum"; case-insensitive) are a **voluntary, non-profit association** of developers united by the goal of contributing to the public good.
 Our mission is to build open-access tools and resources that provide psychological support to young adults facing challenges.

 This association is an **unincorporated body (비법인사단)** as defined under Korean law and does not possess legal personhood.
 (*Civil Act [Minbeob], Act No. 471, Feb.
 22, 1958, amended by Act No. 14965, Oct.
 31, 2017, art.
 275 (S. Kor.)*)